Access your Pro+ Content below.

-This article is part of the May 2010, Vol. 2 issue of SQL Server Insider
+This article is part of the SQL Server Insider issue of May 2010, Vol. 2

 One of the most common questions heard from database professionals regarding their careers is, "How do I move up?"
 While titles and certifications are all well and good, success is measured by more than just a piece of paper in the current economy.
 During a time when most organizations are tightening their belts, promotions can be tough to come by.
 One of the issues IT professionals often run into is the lack of a clear-cut career path.
 Oftentimes, once a DBA has done a particular job for a while, he or she tends to hit a wall in terms of career growth.
 "Unfortunately the IT world is kind of bottlenecked in a way," said Kevin Kline, a technical strategy manager for SQL Server solutions with Quest Software Inc. "After a certain amount of time, typically to get more salary growth, you have to make the jump into management.
 Otherwise you kind of top out as a technologist eventually. " Kline is scheduled to speak on the fundamentals of IT management at PASS 2009.
 He said that the major roadblock facing IT and database professionals ...